VanHuychemG/DockerizedNomadConsul/README.md

     * If the value of Listen All is no, the TCP/IP port number for this instance of SQL Server is the value of the TCP Dynamic Ports item for a specific IP address.
   * Make sure the TCP Port is 1433.
 * Restart SQL Server

+## Enable sa user and set password if needed